 New Funding for Safer Communities in Ward 1

 It’s been a difficult year in the District of Columbia when it comes to violence in our communities.
-As of September 2019, homicides in the past year were up District-wide from 113 to 127 and in Ward 1 from 9 to 14.
+As of October 2019, homicides in the past year were up District-wide from 126 to 136 and in Ward 1 from 9 to 14.
 Thoughts and prayers are nice, but concrete action is what we all need.
 Creating a safer place for all of our residents requires coordinated efforts between the Council, the Mayor, and all of our agencies with a presence in the community.
 For my part, I want to keep you updated on what the Council is doing in response.

 From my first day as your Councilmember I have fought for and succeeded in bringing violence prevention resources to Ward 1 – even when it seemed like we were making progress and might not need funding as badly as other parts of the city.
-I know that funding prevention work is not only needed only when we have many violent incidents.
+I know that funding prevention work is not only needed when we have many violent incidents.
 We need these investments to sustain safe neighborhoods as well.

-This week, the new fiscal year started, which means that the Council’s new budget goes into effect.
+This month, the new fiscal year started, which means that the Council’s new budget goes into effect.
 Included in that budget are historic investments and targeted safety measures for the most affected parts of Ward 1:

-In the fiscal year 2020 budget, the DC Council has tripled the amount of the investment in violence prevention and intervention programming, bringing it to more than $10 million.
+- In the fiscal year 2020 budget, the DC Council has tripled the amount of the investment in violence prevention and intervention programming, bringing it to more than $10 million.

-Ward 1 will receive double the funding it has in the past, bringing it up to about $1.4 million.
+- Ward 1 will receive double the funding it has in the past, bringing it up to about $1.4 million.
 Collaborative Solutions for Communities will be the community partner for this grant, with an intensive focus in Columbia Heights and Park View.

-Council action will allow seasoned detectives and sergeants to remain with MPD with special retention incentives.
+- Council action will allow seasoned detectives and sergeants to remain with MPD with special retention incentives.

-MPD will receive a budget increase of $6 million and will be able to properly sustain its workforce.
+- MPD will receive a budget increase of $6 million and will be able to properly sustain its workforce.

-The Council increased funding for returning citizens and reentry services by $1 million to prevent recidivism and improve public safety.
+- The Council increased funding for returning citizens and reentry services by $1 million to prevent recidivism and improve public safety.